 - Record narration using the Audio tool.
 You can either insert existing audio files, or you can record from your mic directly in Replay 360.
 The nice thing is that Replay will play your video while you’re recording, so you can easily pace your timing so that it works with what’s happening on-screen.
 Your audio file will be added to the B track.

-These are a few things you can do to improve and refine your Peek and Replay videos.
-What can you do with the video once it’s ready to be viewed by learners?
-Here are a few options …
+These are just some examples of things you can do to improve and refine your Peek 360 and Replay 360 videos.

 Once you’ve got this great video, you’re going to want to share it with learners.
 Ways to share your videos include:

-- Inserting the video in a Storyline course.
-Storyline gives you the power to make the video as interactive as you want.
-For example, you could add trigger points to pause the video at key points and bring up a pop-up layer with information or a quiz question.
-The sky’s the limit with Storyline!
+- Inserting the video in a Storyline 360 course.
+This is a great option if you want to add interactivity.
+For example, you could bring up a pop-up with additional information or a quiz question.
+The sky’s the limit with Storyline 360!

 Want to try something you learned here, but don’t have Articulate 360?
 Start a free 60-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.